ifd3f/astrid.tech-old/blog/2021/02/13/terraform-mysql-k8s/index.md

 Firefly III is a budget management app that I'm trying to self-host.
 Being a budget management app, it would hold every single monetary transaction I make, which is obviously somewhat sensitive.
 As such, I'm running it on my local cluster instead of on a public cloud instance that also hosts my website backend.

-## Provisioning the node manually, unfortunately
+## Provisioning the server manually

 Firefly uses MySQL as its database backend, so I've spun up an LXC container built from TurnKeyLinux's excellent MySQL container image through Proxmox.